Tommy the Toreador: Critical reception

 Variety called the film "a brisk, disarming little comedy."
+Filmink wrote "it's a sweet film and Munro is delightful."

-Box Office
+Box office

 Kine Weekly called it a "money maker" at the British box office in 1960.

 Legacy

 Steele says the song "Little White Bull" helped him form a new career because children loved the song and parents would bring them to his rock concerts to hear it.